Investors bet weak dollar will keep risk rally going in 2021

 The currency has also tended to firm when market uncertainty rises and investors seek safe-haven assets.
 Such a move came earlier this week, when concerns over a coronavirus resurgence sent the currency higher.

-The episode illustrated that when risk appetite dries up, the dollar remains "the safest of safe havens," wrote John Hardy of Saxo Bank.
+The episode illustrated that when risk appetite dries up, the dollar remains “the safest of safe havens,” wrote John Hardy of Saxo Bank.—Reuters